 You can make that easy to imagine with this exercise:

 - Take a piece of paper.
 That paper has only two dimensions—length and width.

 - Draw two dots on that paper, one on each edge.

 - Think of those dots as inhabitants of this two-dimensional world.

 - Now fold the paper so the two dots meet.

-- You have just bent a two-dimensional world and made the inhabitants of different points in that space meet at a single point.
+- You have just bent a two-dimensional world and made the inhabitants of different points in that space meet at a single location.

-Are you getting it now?
-If we were to do the same with time, which is separated in four dimensions, and bend it over onto itself, then we would make the inhabitants of different points in time meet at a single point in time.
+If we were to do the same with time, which is separated in four dimensions, and bend it over onto itself, we would make the inhabitants at different periods in time meet at a single point in time.